 The HHC Undergraduate Grant Program recognizes that students may learn about exciting new opportunities after the application deadlines have already passed.
-Therefore, a small pool of grant funds have been set aside for students in this situation, who would like to apply for Internship, Research, or Creative Activity Grant funding.
+Therefore, a small pool of grant funds have been set aside for students in this situation, who would like to apply for Internship, Research, Research Partnership, or Creative Activity Grant funding.

 Note: Please write "nonstandard application cycle" at the top of your application materials and submit them to Bryce Campbell in room 216G in the HHC.

 Up to $1,500 for Fall or Spring